signalfx/signalfx-java/README.md

 Sometimes there is a desire to set one or more dimension key/value pairs on every datapoint that is reported by this library.
-In order to do this call `addDimension(String key, String value)` or `addDimensions(Map<String,String> dimensions) on the `SignalFxReport.Builder` object.
+In order to do this call `addDimension(String key, String value)` or `addDimensions(Map<String,String> dimensions)` on the `SignalFxReport.Builder` object.
 Note that if IncrementalCounter is used to create a distributed counter you will want to make sure that none of the dimensions passed to addDimension/addDimensions are unique to the reporting source (e.g. hostname, AWSUniqueId) as this will make make the counter non-distributed.
-For such dimensions use addUniqueDimensions/addUniqueDimension.
+For such dimensions use `addUniqueDimensions/addUniqueDimension` on the `SignalFxReport.Builder` object.

 ### AWS Integration
 To enable AWS integration in SignalFx (i.e aws tag/property syncing) to a metric